 The following is a sample of the typical modules that we offer as at the date of publication but is not intended to be construed and/or relied upon as a definitive list of the modules that will be available in any given year.
 Due to the passage of time between commencement of the course and subsequent years of the course, modules may change due to developments in the curriculum and the module information in this prospectus is provided for indicative purposes only.

 This module mingles seminars on texts outside the Jewish-Christian-Islamic traditions with lectures on study, reading, writing, note-taking, presenting, and referencing skills.
 It is a core component of your year one and a crucial part of getting up to speed with the techniques and methods required to being a successful student of theology and religion.

 In this module you’ll learn about the lives and works of some of the main theologians ranging from the first Christian thinker in the 2nd century, up to the Reformation and Counter-Reformation movements of the 16th century.
 You’ll study figures such as Augustine, Aquinas and Luther, looking at their ideas but also placing them in their broader historical and ecclesiastical context.
-For this module you’ll have a combination of two hours of lectures and a 1-hour seminar each week.

 This module introduces the development of Western Christian theology from the Enlightenment to the present.
 It surveys the challenges posed to Christian faith by modernity and a range of theological responses to these challenges.
 In this way you’ll deal with central theological and ethical questions arising in the work and historical context of key thinkers such as Descartes, Kant, Schleiermacher, Kierkegaard and Barth.
-You’ll be taught through two hours of lectures each week and a seminar every other week.

 The Bible in Music, Art and Literature